SerJosh/Y-gen/README.md

 ### Social Media Marketing

+The Marketing Stratergy Would be Facebook, as it has the most users in the world, and within the facebook page is a link to the website to give customer access to engage with the store.
+Facebook is good as there are many users and they can share with one another.
+If someone isnt really interested in Yugen they will know of someone who is and from that logic, word of yugen will spread to those interested in japanese inspired artworks.

 Facebook was used as an extension for social media marketing for this website, if still active this is the facbook business page [Yugen](https://www.facebook.com/profile.php?id=61561504131258)

 Here are the screenshots of the page.